seeebiii/aws-ugs-lambda/README.md

 Take a look at `start-sam-local.sh` and execute the single steps.
 It requires that you use local environment variables and set a region for working with DynamoDB.
 You can live-edit your API Lambda functions (e.g. `api.js`) and SAM local will directly read the updated file for the next request.
+You can even add a debugger to your code using `-d <port>` as an argument for a SAM local command.
 7. [step_7](./step_7) introduces the invocation of the scheduled Lambda function using SAM local.
 For that, you can generate an example event using `generate-events.sh`.
 This script executes the necessary steps to call the scheduled Lambda function in an appropriate way.